Ron Kavana: Later career

+In 1999, Kavana released a live album Alien Alert, recorded in the San Francisco Bay area with local band The Resident Aliens.

+Kavana returned to Fermoy, Ireland, in the early 2000s, and continued to play small shows on his own, with The Alias Acoustic Band, or other friends and performers, throughout the years.

 Working on and off for several years, Kavana released a two-disc set Irish Songs of Rebellion, Resistance and Reconciliation in 2006.
 This was followed by the 2007 four disc set Irish Ways: Story of Ireland in Song, Music & Poetry.
 The albums followed Irish history through songs and poems from 1796 to the present day.
 The albums are credited to The Alias Acoustic Band.

+A final collection was released on Primo in 2011, 40 Favourite Folk Songs, was a collection of recordings by Kavana and a number of friends, and was credited to "Ron Kavana & Friends".

+In November 2016, Kavana joined his old Juice On The Loose bandmates Charlie Hart, Ed Deane, Gerraint Watkins and Les Morgan for a few low-key reunion shows in Ireland and England.

+Personal life

+At some point in the late 1980s/early 1990s, Kavana became romantically involved with Dutch fiddler Miriam Kelly, who would later change her name to Miriam Kavana, and become a member of Alias Ron Kavana and The Bucks.

+Kavana later married Breda (née Mulcahy), and the two had a daughter, Georgia.

-Kavana died on 4 May 2024, at the age of 73.
+Kavana died on 4 May 2024, at the age of 73, after a long illness.